-Following the consultation period on the Sustainability Appraisal Scoping Report, the Local Plan will be developed, concurrently with the Sustainability Appraisal, following the framework outlined above.
+Following the consultation period on the SA scoping report, the Local Plan will be developed, concurrently with the SA, following the framework outlined above.
 The results of this will be summarised in an Environmental Report.
 A proposed structure for the Environmental Report is outlined in Table 7-1 below.

-Table 7-1: Proposed structure of the Environmental Report
+Table 7-1: Proposed structure of the Environmental Report.

-Section Information to be included Non-technical summary Non-technical summary of the Sustainability Appraisal process.
-Methodology Who carried out the Sustainability Appraisal, how, who was consulted, and when.
+Section Information to be included Non-technical summary Non-technical summary of the SA process.
+Methodology Details of who carried out the SA, how, who was consulted, and when.
 Difficulties in collecting data or assessment.
-Background Purpose of the Sustainability Appraisal and integration with the Local Plan.
-Baseline characteristics Summary of baseline review, including the future baseline without the plan.
+Background Purpose of the SA and integration with the Local Plan.
+Baseline Summary of baseline review, including the future baseline without characteristics the plan.
 This will be updated from the Scoping Stage with information brought to light during the consultation period.
 Links to other plans, programmes and relevant environmental protection objectives, and how they have been incorporated.
 Existing and foreseeable future environmental problems.
-Limitations of the data, assumptions etc. Sustainability framework Sustainability Appraisal objectives and appraisal criteria.
+Limitations of the data, assumptions etc.

+Section Information to be included Sustainability framework SA objectives and appraisal criteria.
 Plan issues and alternatives Description of significant sustainability effects of the Local Plan policies.
 Assessment matrix for each policy/option.
 How problems were considered in developing the policies and choosing the preferred alternatives.
 Other alternatives considered, and why these were rejected.
-Proposed mitigation and enhancement measures to deliver Sustainability Appraisal objectives.
+Proposed mitigation and enhancement measures to deliver SA objectives.
 Implementation Links to project environmental impact assessment, design guidance etc. Proposals for monitoring and reporting.